Semmalar Annam

-Semmalar Annam is an Indian actress and Film Director who works in Tamil-language films.
-Her film Mayilaa was screened at Rotterdam International Film Festival..She has also directed and acted in more than fifteen short films during her studies at college.
+Semmalar Annam is an Indian actress and director who works in Tamil-language films.
+Her film Mayilaa was screened at Rotterdam International Film Festival.
+She has also directed and acted in more than fifteen short films during her studies at college.
 After making her feature film debut with Ammani (2016) directed by Lakshmy Ramakrishnan, she went on to star in films such as Maadathy (2019), Sennai (2021) and the Malayalam film Mmmmm (2021).

 Early life and career

 "I believe in living my characters.
 So, when I am constantly offered such [unconventional] roles, it tends to take a toll on my emotions.
 It’s very difficult for a happy-go-lucky person like me.
 It might have to do with my skin tone as well as dark-skinned people are stereotyped in such characters in the film industry.
 We are not offered roles of a doctor or lawyer.
 It’s appalling."